ibexa/documentation-user/docs/shop_administration/catalogs.md

 ### Catalog filters

+When you create a new catalog, all products are included in it by default.
-You can add the following filters to select products for a catalog from the **Add filter** menu:
+You can narrow down this selection by applying the following filters from the **Add filter** menu:

-- Product Category
+- Category
-- Product Created (date when the product was created)
+- Created (date when the product was created)
-- Product availability
+- Availability
-- Product code
+- Code
-- Product price (in selected currency, with the option to set minimum and maximum price)
+- Price (in selected currency, with the option to set minimum and maximum price)
-- Product type
+- Type
 - and additionally, filters based on all configured product attributes

 ![Adding filters to catalog](img/catalogs_filters.png)